marhcouto/compiler-java--/README.md

 - Supports negative numbers
 - Is able to perform constant propagation
 - Is able to perform instruction selection such as 'bipush', 'iconst', comparations with 0, uses 'iload' and 'istore', 'sipush'
-- Is able to perform constant folding with arithmetic expressions and comparations
+- Is able to perform constant folding with arithmetic expressions and comparations in Jasmin
-- Is able to perform short-circuit evaluation of boolean expressions
+- Is able to perform short-circuit evaluation of boolean expressions in Jasmin
-- Is able to perform strength reduction in multiplication/divisions by factors of 2.
+- Is able to perform strength reduction in multiplication/divisions by factors of 2 in Jasmin
+- Is able to perform minimization of *gotos* in *while loops* (integrated in ollir generation)

 ## Cons
 - Does not support overloading